Build an iOS Passport and ID MRZ Scanner with SwiftUI and Dynamsoft Capture Vision

 }

-Restarting MRZ Scanning After Dismissing the Popup
+Restart MRZ Scanning After Dismissing the Result Popup

 To ensure MRZ scanning resumes after the popup dialog is dismissed: